 Wong’s Kitchen and Bar has had a thirty-year run.
 In January 2018 the building was sold for 1.7 million dollars and is to be torn down.
 Pressures of development have led to several tear-downs along 35th Avenue NE in recent years.
 A permit has been filed to build densely clustered townhouses in place of Wong’s.

 City directory and phone book listings: names of businesses.
-Directories and phone books are available on the 9th floor of the downtown Seattle Public Library.
+Directories and phone books are available at the downtown Seattle Public Library.

 Plat names: Here is the story of why the area on the east side of 35th Avenue NE, between NE 85th to 95th Streets is called the Pontiac plat.